 Recall that the connection relations store only target object id's.
 Hence we reduce the candidate networks to TSS networks, which are uncycled directed graphs of TSS's, where for each edge (T_1, T_2) between TSS's T_1, T_2 there is an edge (T_1, T_2) in the TSS graph.
 The unique TSS network that corresponds to a candidate network is called candidate TSS network (CTSSN).

-The candidate TSS networks corresponding to the candidate networks of size up to Z = 8 are the following, where $T^{k,S}$ denotes a TSS T that contains keyword k in its schema node S:
+The candidate TSS networks of the above candidate networks are the following, where $T^{k,S}$ denotes a TSS T that contains keyword k in its schema node S: